 Press Relations

-Councilor Takahira appeals to promote development at the prefectural assembly
+Councilman Takahira appeals for the promotion of development at the prefectural assembly

-The tunnel has a total length of about 270 km, with the section between Karatsu and Iki being about 20 km, the section between Iki and Tsushima being about 50 km, and the undersea section being 150 km.
+The tunnel will be approximately 270 km long, with 20 km between Karatsu and Iki, 50 km between Iki and Tsushima, and 150 km undersea.
 The International Highway Foundation is aiming to realize this as part of the International Highway Project.

-He also mentioned that a prefectural council had been set up in Nagasaki, and that the Tsushima City Council had adopted a written opinion requesting early construction in 2011, asking Governor Hodo Nakamura to actively work to build momentum to promote construction.
-I asked him if he had any thoughts.
+He also mentioned that a prefectural citizens' council has been established in Nagasaki, and that the Tsushima City Council adopted a statement of opinion in 2011 calling for early construction, and asked Governor Nakamura whether he had any plans to actively work to create momentum for promoting construction.

-Representative Takahira said that the pipelines and high-voltage power transmission lines attached to the tunnel will enable the multilateral exchange of gas and electricity, and that the energy industry can be expected to develop, and that the markets for local industries in Nagasaki, Saga, and Fukuoka will also expand dramatically. ``We can also expect that Saga Prefecture's stance on the full standardization of the Kyushu Shinkansen will naturally change,'' he said, noting that a significant expansion is expected.
+Takahira pointed out that the pipelines and high-voltage transmission lines that will be built alongside the tunnel will enable the international exchange of gas and electricity, which is expected to lead to the development of the energy industry, and that the markets for local industries in Nagasaki, Saga, and Fukuoka are also expected to expand dramatically, and said, "We can also expect Saga Prefecture's stance on the full standardization of the Kyushu Shinkansen to naturally change."

-He also mentioned that the Kyushu Liaison Council for the Realization of the Japan-Korea Tunnel has been formed, and that many members of parliament and business circles are participating.
-I hope that the governor will take an active role as a politician in order to pave the way for the future."
+He also mentioned that the Kyushu Liaison Council for the Realization of a Japan-Korea Tunnel has been formed, with many members of the legislature and business community participating, and expressed his expectations of the governor, saying, "There are many hurdles to overcome, but it is important to start with a noble cause.
+I hope that you will take an active role as a politician in order to set a new course for the future of our prefecture."

 • Press materials